HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Abstract

 \section{Abstract}

-Autonomous robots can benefit greatly from human-provided semantic characterizations of uncertain task environments and states.
-However, the development of integrated strategies which let robots model, communicate, and act on such `soft data' remains challenging.
-Here, a framework is presented for active semantic sensing and planning in human-robot teams which addresses these gaps by formally combining the benefits of online sampling-based POMDP policies, multi-modal semantic interaction, and Bayesian data fusion.
-This approach lets humans opportunistically impose model structure and extend the range of semantic soft data in uncertain environments by sketching and labeling arbitrary landmarks across the environment.
-Dynamic updating of the environment while searching for a mobile target allows robotic agents to actively query humans for novel and relevant semantic data, thereby improving beliefs of unknown environments and target states for improved online planning.
-Target search simulations show significant improvements in time and belief state estimates required for interception versus conventional planning based solely on robotic sensing.
-Human subject studies ($n=36$) demonstrate a average doubling in dynamic target capture rate compared to the lone robot case, employing reasoning over a range of user characteristics and interaction modalities.
-Video of interaction can be found at \url{https://youtu.be/Eh-82ZJ1o4I}.
+The ability of autonomous robots to model, communicate, and act on semantic ‘soft data’ remains challenging.
+The Human-Assisted Robotic Planning and Sensing (HARPS) framework is presented for active semantic sensing and planning in human-robot teams to address these gaps by formally combining the benefits of online sampling-based POMDP policies, multimodal human-robot interaction, and Bayesian data fusion.
+HARPS lets humans impose model structure and extend the range of soft data by sketching and labeling new semantic features in uncertain environments.
+Dynamic model updating lets robotic agents actively query humans for novel and relevant semantic data, thereby improving model and state beliefs for improved online planning.
+Simulations of a UAV-enabled target search in a large-scale partially structured environment show significant improvements in time and beliefs required for interception versus conventional planning with robot-only sensing.
+A human subject study in the same environment shows an average doubling in dynamic target capture rate compared to the lone robot case, and highlights the robustness of HARPS over a range of user characteristics and interaction modalities.